apache/maven-site/content/markdown/guides/mini/guide-maven-classloading.md

 The second classloader down the graph contains the core requirements of Maven. **It is used by Maven internally but not by plugins**.
 The core classloader has the libraries in `${maven.home}/lib`.
 In general these are just Maven libraries.
 For example instances of [`MavenProject`](/ref/current/apidocs/org/apache/maven/project/MavenProject.html) belong to this classloader.

-Contents of this classloader are configured in `${maven.home}/bin/m2.conf` and typically contains `${maven.home}/lib/ext/*.jar` and `${maven.home}/lib/*.jar`.
+Contents of this classloader are configured in `${maven.home}/bin/m2.conf` and typically contain `${maven.home}/lib/ext/*.jar` and `${maven.home}/lib/*.jar`.

 You can add elements to this classloader by the means outlined in [Core Extension](./guide-using-extensions.html).
 These are loaded through the same classloader as `${maven.home}/lib` and hence are available to the Maven core and all plugins for the current project (through the API Classloader, see next paragraph).
 More information is available in [Core Extension](./guide-using-extensions.html).

 ## Core Extensions

-Core Extensions is a mechanism introduced in Maven 3.3.0 which allows additional components to be loaded into Maven Core as part of a build session.
+Core Extensions enable additional components to be loaded into Maven Core as part of a build session.

-Each core extension is loaded in a separate classloader and there is no mechanism to share classes among core extensions.
-Core extension classloaders use Maven Core classloader as the parent and have access to both exported and internal Maven Core classes.
+Each core extension is loaded in a separate classloader.
+There is no mechanism to share classes among core extensions.

 A core extension can use a `META-INF/maven/extension.xml` descriptor to declare packages and artifacts exported by the extension.
 If the descriptor is not present, no packages or artifacts are exported, but the extension can still contribute components to Maven Core extension points.